Rebirth Year Thirteen

 –REFERENCE: In Dark Nights: Metal #2, Super Sons #15, and Doomsday Clock #6—originally told in “UNLIMITED.”
 Lex Luthor, Joker, and the Cheetah start up a new incarnation of the Injustice League.
 Over two dozen super-villains gather at Luthor’s mobile Hall of Doom HQ in the Everglades.
 Notable villains on the roster include Luthor, Joker, the Cheetah, Dr. Light (Arthur Light), Poison Ivy, Parasite, Deathstroke, Gorilla Grodd, Mr. Freeze, Giganta, Cheshire, Fatality, Manticore III (Saied), Shadow Thief, Jewelee, Mr. Terrible, and Volcano Man.
 Despite facing overwhelming odds, the better organized Justice League defeats the IJL.

 –REFERENCE: In Heroes in Crisis #3—originally told in Titans Vol. 2 #1-2.
 A brand new Teen Titans East—featuring Cyborg, Anima, Hawk (Holly Granger), Dove (Dawn Granger), Lagoon Boy, Son of Vulcan, Little Barda, and Power Boy—forms.
-(Cyborg is twenty-three, soon to be twenty-four-years-old, so he’s really pushing the limit of being a Teen Titan in terms of age.)
+(Cyborg is twenty-two-years-old, so he’s really pushing the limit of being a Teen Titan in terms of age.)
 The evil sons of Trigon (Raven’s demon father) greet the new team by brutally injuring all of them and murdering Power Boy.
 Thus, the Teen Titans East experiment ends after only one mission together.
 The spawn of Trigon also sends demons to attack the main roster of the Teen Titans—currently consisting of Robin, Miss Martian, Red Devil (aka Kid Devil), Ravager (Rose Wilson), Supergirl, and Wonder Girl (Cassie Sandsmark).
 When demons assault a bunch of ex-Teen Titans, Nightwing responds by forming a new Titans team with Flash (Wally West), Starfire, Red Arrow, Beast Boy, Raven, Cyborg, and Donna Troy.
 These Titans, Batman, Superman, and Wonder Woman then scour the globe rescuing other ex-Teen Titans from Trigon’s kid’s henchmen.
 Nightwing’s new Titans venture will only last a few months before disbanding.

 –REFERENCE: In Justice League Vol. 4 #40, Green Lantern Vol. 6 #1, and Green Arrow Vol. 7 #7—originally told in Tales of the Sinestro Corps: Superman-Prime #1 and Green Lantern Vol. 4 #25.
 Sinestro begins the “Sinestro Corps War,” attacking Earth with the full force of the Sinestro Corps (including Lyssa Drak, Kryb, Arkillo, Superboy-Prime, Snap Trap, Tri-Eye, Romat-Ru, and more).
 All by himself, Superboy-Prime takes on most of the Green Lantern Corps (including B’dg, Rot Lop Fan, Hannu, Tomar-Tu, and Chaselon) and nearly every single superhero of Earth (including Batman).
 Despite overwhelming odds, Superboy-Prime bests them all!
 The Guardians of the Universe respond by sending their strongest new Green Lantern, Sodam Yat, to challenge Superboy-Prime, but he is defeated as well.
 Eventually, the heroes regroup and defeat Sinestro and Superboy-Prime, exiling both of them.